WIMR can trace its origins back to the University of Sydney (est. 1852) and Westmead Hospital (est. 1978).

 The new building was officially opened by Prime Minister Tony Abbott and New South Wales Premier, Mike Baird, on the 9th of October 2014.New South Wales Health Minister, Jillian Skinner, and her federal counterpart Peter Dutton, also spoke at the opening.

-Its location adjacent to the Children’s Medical Research Institute and the Kids Research Institute – and between Westmead Hospital and the Children’s Hospital at Westmead - was chosen to create a research precinct in the centre of the Westmead campus and physically consolidate the Westmead Research Hub, allowing neighbouring researchers easy access to core high-technology facilities in WMI.
+Its location adjacent to the Children’s Medical Research Institute and the Kids Research Institute – and between Westmead Hospital and the Children’s Hospital at Westmead - was chosen to create a research precinct in the centre of the Westmead campus and physically consolidate the Westmead Research Hub.
+This allowed neighbouring researchers easy access to core technology facilities in WMI.

 With the Institute now together it was time to develop a new and stronger brand to better reflect the Institute’s mission and identity.

-In November 2015 the Institute changed its name to The Westmead Institute for Medical Research and launched its new brand.
+In November 2015 the Institute changed its name to The Westmead Institute for Medical Research (WIMR).